ashleynilo/fprime/docs/documentation/user-manual/gds/seqgen.md

 cmdSeq.CS_RUN	"/tmp/sample_sequence.bin"
 ```

-!!! note
+> [!NOTE]
-    The sample sequence will run for multiple hours due to the specification of the relative commands.
+> The sample sequence will run for multiple hours due to the specification of the relative commands.

 ## Time Details